tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

 ![Example of a VTT File](https://github.com/tobicn/TobiasConstien/blob/master/images/VTT_Example.png?raw=true)

-While this may be a nice feature in case you ever plan to host a lovely interview watch-party, it may not really be helpful to you in your qualitative research pursuits, as the transcript (1) breaks up speech into separate lines, and (2) contains all this junk, namely time-stamps and numbering, that are not relevant to you.
+While this may be a nice feature in case you ever plan to host a interview watch-party, it may not really be helpful to you in your qualitative research pursuits, as the transcript (1) breaks up speech into separate lines, and (2) contains all this junk, namely time-stamps and numbering, that are not relevant to you.
 We want to know all the smart things our participants say.
 We don't really care at which hundreds of a second they say it.
 The following R code, therefore, removes all this junk, so that we can focus on what actually matters.

 How do I clean my Zoom transcript using R
 ----